 As a member of Council, Theresa is dedicated to everyday quality of life issues which she promotes in various ways, allocating a large amount of funding directed towards Rebuilding Together Pittsburgh, an organization which helps seniors, Veterans and disabled residents stay in their homes comfortably.

 Since being elected in 2009, she has worked on the social service, development and environmental needs

-representing nearly all of the neighborhoods in District 2 to secure development dollars, housing plans,
+representing nearly all of the neighborhoods in District 2, to secure funding for housing plans,

-youth programming, environmental projects/funding and much more for District 2.
+youth programming, environmental projects and much more for District 2.
 Theresa also works with

-the two other CDC’s representing areas of District 2 in terms of development.
+the two other Community Development Corporations representing areas of District 2.